SecureStartKit

 }

-// This works: pass the value as an argument
+// Works: pass the value as an argument

 async function getData(token: string) {